This layout guide will help you to format your manuscript to get it ready to submit to a Taylor & Francis or Routledge journal.

 If you’d like to save even more time, our downloadable templates are a useful resource that can be used along with this guide to help you prepare your article for submission.

 This guide contains general advice, but some journals will have specific layout and formatting requirements.
 Before you submit your article, please make sure you’ve checked the instructions for authors for your chosen journal, so you are aware of everything that is needed.
 You can find the instructions for authors on the journal’s homepage on Taylor and Francis Online.

-If your article is accepted for publication, the manuscript will be copyedited and typeset in the correct style for the journal.
+If your article is accepted for publication, the manuscript will be further formatted and typeset in the correct style for the journal.

-Keywords: Please provide keywords to help readers find your article.
-If the Instructions for Authors do not give a number of keywords to provide, please give five or six.
-Advice on selecting suitable keywords is available here.
+Keywords help readers find your article, so are vital for discoverability.
+If the journal instructions for authors don’t give a set number of keywords to provide, aim for five or six.

-Headings: Please indicate the level of the section headings in your article:
+Please follow this guide to show the level of the section headings in your article:

 - First-level headings (e.g. Introduction, Conclusion) should be in bold, with an initial capital letter for any proper nouns.